It’s a daily ritual, a symbol of Argentine identity, and a South American superfood.

 Yerba Mate as a Replacement for Booze?

-→ Many tout yerba mate as an excellent hangover cure but picking up a yerba mate habit can be a healthy replacement for booze for those struggling with alcohol misuse disorder.
-Not only does mate give people a lift, it keeps the server’s hands busy, and the ritualistic nature of drinking it still provides a hallowed social experience.
+→ Perhaps picking up a yerba mate habit can be a healthy replacement for booze, some surmise.
+Not only does it give people a lift, it keeps the server’s hands busy, and the ritualistic nature of drinking mate still provides a hallowed social experience.

 Specialty Native Teas Similar to Yerba Mate

 → The North American cousin of Yerba mate is called Yaupon, which is so obscure it is sold by only one company online.
 It was traditionally consumed by Native Americans.
 It’s the only caffeinated drink native to North America.
 Early botanists apparently confused it with another native drink that caused purging when they named it ‘Ilex vomitoria’.
 It is harvested from the wild in the Southeastern United States.

 → Ecuador has a similar tea to mate called Guayasa.
 It’s also from the Holly family, is full of antioxidants and gives a good caffeine boost but without the bitterness typical of yerba mate.